-Neurodiverse – a concept where neurological differences are recognised and respected in the same way as any other human difference.
+Neurodiverse – A concept where neurological differences are recognised and respected in the same way as any other human difference.

-Pansexual – refers to a person whose emotional, romantic and/or sexual attraction towards others is not limited by biological sex, gender or gender identity.
+Pansexual – Refers to a person whose emotional, romantic and/or sexual attraction towards others is not limited by biological sex, gender or gender identity.

-Passing – if someone is regarded, at a glance, to be a cisgender man or cisgender woman.
+Passing – If someone is regarded, at a glance, to be a cisgender man or cisgender woman.
 Cisgender refers to someone whose gender identity matches the sex they were ‘assigned’ at birth.
 This might include physical gender cues (hair or clothing) and/ or behaviour which is historically or culturally associated with a particular gender.